-Things to do in Dallas with kids
+Fun Things to do in Dallas with Kids

-10. The Dallas Arts District
+1. The Dallas Arts District

-9. Klyde Warren Park
+2. Klyde Warren Park

 Take advantage of this park’s central location and free activities after a morning in the Dallas Arts District.
 Klyde Warren Park is an urban green space constructed on top of the eight lane highway running through downtown Dallas.

-8. Texas Horse Park at the Trinity River
+3. Texas Horse Park at the Trinity River

 It wouldn’t be a proper tour of Dallas without a little horseback riding.
 Luckily, it’s easy enough to jump in the saddle just south of downtown.
 River Ranch, a local educational charity, offers trail rides at the Texas Horse Park.
 The park is over 300 acres in the Trinity Forest.
 Trail rides are accessible to beginner riders starting at age 9, while pony rides and a petting zoo will delight the younger kids in your crew.

-7. Dallas Children’s Theater
+4. Dallas Children’s Theater